-San Diego's Eagle Crest Golf Club is a Golfer's Paradise
+Eagle Crest Golf Club in Escondido is a golfer's paradise

-Most golfers will tell you that what they look for in a golf experience is a reasonably priced, well-groomed course to completely (yet fairly) test their ability.
+ESCONDIDO, Calif. -- Most golfers will tell you that what they look for in a golf experience is a reasonably priced, well groomed course to completely (yet fairly) test their ability.
 San Diego's Eagle Crest Golf Club offers just that -- provided you have enough golf balls in your bag to complete the round.

-Nestled in the valley of North County San Diego, just minutes away from the Wild Animal Park in Escondido, Eagle Crest is a golfer's paradise.
+Nestled in the valley of North County San Diego, just minutes away from the San Diego Zoo Safari Park in Escondido, Eagle Crest is a golfer's paradise.
 Not the typical golf fare for the area, the course lies a good ways inland, away from the ocean views so often tied to San Diego.
 This course contains all the ingredients for an enjoyable four hours of golf: tight fairways, thick rough, and plush greens set in a beautiful desert atmosphere.

 For a public course, Eagle Crest is kept in impeccable condition.
 The tee boxes are level and contain plenty of perfect grass from which to hit a clean tee shot.
 The fairways are in great shape and lined with deep, unforgiving rough.
 These deceptively fast greens are incredibly smooth, allowing your ball to roll true; choose a line and your ball will follow it.